Satellite Collection Object: How to Use External Files

 Upon completion of this tutorial, you will understand:

-• How to implement the Satellite Collection object.
+• How to use a Satellite Collection object

 Creating a new scenario

-First, you will create a new STK scenario and then build from there.
+First, you must create a new scenario and then build from there.

 2. Click Create a Scenario in the Welcome to STK dialog box.